The Complex Commercial Litigation Law Review: Australia

 There are a number of limitations that apply in Australia in relation to claims for damages for breach of contract.
 These limitations mainly arise from questions of causation and remoteness.
 Depending upon the nature of any defences raised, the court may also inquire into whether a plaintiff has acted reasonably in mitigating its loss.
 There are also important limitations that need to be considered in relation to extra-contractual causes of action.

-No party will be liable for general damages for breach of contract, or in tort, where the loss claimed is found to be too remote (that is, it is found to be lacking a sufficient connection to the breach).
-In assessing whether the loss or damage is 'too remote', the Court will typically award damages under two categories of loss in accordance with the principles set out in Hadley v.
-Baxendale77 as follows:
+No party will be liable for general damages for breach of contract, or in tort, where the loss claimed is found to be too remote (i.e., lacking a sufficient connection to the breach).

 The principle of mitigation is applicable to both contractual and tortious claims in Australia.
-The law imposes a positive duty on any party that has suffered loss as a result of a breach of contract or negligence to mitigate its loss, failing which, any award of damages will be reduced to the extent that the party has failed to mitigate.
-Importantly, however, a defendant bears the onus of proving a failure to mitigate.
+The law imposes a positive duty on a party to mitigate its loss, failing which, any award of damages will be reduced to the extent that the party has failed to mitigate.
+The defendant bears the onus of proving a failure to mitigate.

-The courts look unfavourably on pleas which seek to raise purely hypothetical scenarios in which a defendant says that a plaintiff could have reduced its loss.
-Instead, the courts will look to whether a plaintiff has acted reasonably in the circumstances.79 This is generally not considered to be a high threshold, as the duty to mitigate does not require that a commercial party 'do anything other than what would be in the ordinary course of business'.80
+The courts look unfavourably on pleas that seek to raise purely hypothetical scenarios in which a defendant says that a plaintiff could have reduced its loss.
+Instead, the courts will look to whether a plaintiff has acted reasonably in the circumstances.78 This is generally not considered to be a high threshold as the duty to mitigate does not require that a commercial party 'do anything other than what would be in the ordinary course of business'.79

-At both the federal and state levels, legislation has been introduced in Australia which provides for the apportionment of loss between 'concurrent wrongdoers'.81 These statutes establish a system of 'proportionate liability', which replaces the common law system of joint and several liability for certain types of fault based losses.
-Overall, the proportionate liability regimes apply to claims 'arising from a failure to take reasonable care', such as claims involving:
+At both the federal and state levels, legislation has been introduced in Australia to establish a system of proportionate liability.80 These statutes replace the common law system of joint and several liability fault-based claims, such as those involving:

 - a breach of a duty of care in tort;